7 Of The Best Parks And Gardens For A Lovely Stroll In Dublin

-We all know parks are wonderful craic for pretty much anyone.
-Open green spaces, great for self-healing, having fun with your pals, or just letting off a bit of steam by going for a stroll with your dog at dusk.
+We all know Dublin parks are wonderful craic for pretty much anyone.
+Open green spaces, are great for self-healing, having fun with your pals, or just letting off a bit of steam by going for a stroll with your dog at dusk.

 Here in Dublin, we are pretty spoilt for choice when it comes to green space.
-Plus, you can enjoy them pretty much any time of the year; whether its the brown leaves of autumn or the sun-kissed setting of summer (just providing the rain doesn’t decide to show up).
+Plus, you can enjoy them pretty much any time of the year; whether it’s the brown leaves of autumn or the sun-kissed setting of summer (just providing the rain doesn’t decide to show up).

 So, here are some of the best spots you can make the most of.

 We’re starting with the big one.
-Phoenix Park is the largest enclosed park in any capital city in Europe, at a gargantuan 707 hectacres.
+Phoenix Park is the largest enclosed park in any capital city in Europe, at a gargantuan 707 hectares.
 It’s been open to the public since 1747, after originally opening in the 1660s as royal hunting grounds.
-Now, visitors can marvel at the fallow deer that roam the park, while walking through the gorgeous swathes of greenery.

 These gardens are dedicated to all the Irish soldiers who fought in WWI.
-It’s a quaint setting to relax in, with a rose garden, fountains, and wonderful architecture around the grounds.
+It’s a quaint setting to relax in, with a rose garden, fountains and wonderful architecture around the grounds.
 Just like St. Patrick’s Park, the memorial gardens sit right by the bed of the River Liffey.

 St. Anne’s is the second-largest park in Dublin, sitting at 240 acres, and was formerly an estate owned by the Guinness family.
 On top of walking paths, rose gardens and ponds, the park boasts some great sporting facilities in the form of tennis courts and football pitches.